Melodi17/Carp/DOCS.md

 - `.remove(tkey key)` `void` Removes an item from the map
 - `.contains(tkey key)` `bool` Checks if the map contains a key
 - `.clear()` `void` Clears the map
+- `.get(tkey key, tvalue default)` `tvalue` Gets the value at a specified key, if the key is not found, it will return the default value

 ##### Range `range`
 Ranges are represented as `start..end`, they must be the same type and the object must override `Less`, `Subtract` and `Step`.
 As a generic type, their type is referenced as `range<tvalue>`